joshio1/joshio1.github.io/_posts/2025-12-18-basic-guide-to-deploy-a-rails-7-application-using-kamal-on-aws.md

 This means we need to purchase our own server for deploying our Rails application.
 There are several choices for purchasing like: <a href="https://www.digitalocean.com/">Digital Ocean</a> or <a href="https://aws.amazon.com/?nc2=h_lg">AWS</a> or <a href="https://www.hetzner.com/cloud">Hetzner</a>.
 We are going to use AWS which is widely used and has a free tier.

 This is part of the Kamal Rails series.
 In this article, I will cover a basic way of deploying a vanilla Rails application on AWS.

-If you would like to deploy on the same server, check out <a href="/posts/add-postgres-on-rails-application-deplyed-using-kamal/">this article</a>.

 ## Pre-Requisites: